 Two people in Indiana became extremely ill after eating contaminated Skittles candies.
-The victims required medical attention after they reported burning throats, cramping, and diarrhea.
+The victims required hospital attention after they reported burning throats, cramping, and diarrhea.

 The lab results will be complete in a few days.
-According to the Associated Press, a spokeswoman for William Wrigley Jr. Co., which makes the fruit-flavored candies, said Thursday it was investigating the matter.
-Skittles has been cleared of any wrongdoing in the situation.
+According to the Associated Press, a spokeswoman for Skittles producer William Wrigley Jr. Co. of Chicago said Thursday it was investigating the matter.
+But, Skittles have been cleared of any wrongdoing in the situation.

 Authorities are advising people who purchased Skittles with the lot numbers 08JUL14 023 or 01DEC14 023 to keep the candy safely in a sealed container and immediately call the police.
 Markets have already pulled all skittles that contained those lot numbers.